Blog

 Simple templates work great for small projects but fall short for complex ones.

 Basic Excel templates lack automation and dependency tracking.
-Projects with 100+ tasks and cross-team dependencies need project planning software solutions.
+When projects grow to include 100+ tasks and cross-team dependencies, it becomes essential to transition to dedicated software for project management to maintain accuracy.

 Spreadsheet version control creates chaos.
 Multiple people editing creates confusion.